 This “FitBit for your vagina” helps improve your pelvic floor with vibrational biofeedback and phone games.
 How high can you score?

-Recently my girlfriend admitted that, while fingering me, they wondered, is it possible to break someone’s fingers with a vagina?
+Recently my partner admitted that, while fingering me, he wondered, is it possible to break someone’s fingers with a vagina?

 So I’m being up front with you: that is the caliber of vagina we’re dealing with, here.
 That is my ridiculously toned PC muscle.
 That is years and years of squeezingdildos like a boaconstrictorseizing its prey.
 I do it without thinking, because much of the pleasure I derive from dildos comes from throttling them.